Thank you for your interest in the Western Orthodox University Master of Music in Composition programme.

 In organ writing, the manual and pedal parts should be written on separate staves.

 Candidates are required to submit a recording of a performance or of a sampled or sequenced demonstration of their Exercises.
 The recording should either be on compact disc or on cassette tape.
+Submissions in digital formats may be permitted at the University’s discretion.

 10. Submission requirements